Backpack Hunting

 When it’s time to hunt, pace yourself.
 Hike slowly and steadily on day one so you don’t burn out before you even start glassing.
 Pick a camp with some protection from the elements and easy water access.
 Hunt smart by glassing more than you hike — save your legs and energy for the pack out.

 If you’re successful, focus on meat care first: cool it quickly, keep it clean, and plan your pack-out before fatigue sets in.
-And remember to adapt — if weather moves in or the sign disappears, don’t be afraid to relocate or head out early.
+And remember to adapt — if the weather moves in or the sign disappears, don’t be afraid to relocate or leave an area if necessary.

 Common Mistakes to Avoid